GaborFicsor/steezy-spatula/README.md

 I created user stories with acceptance criteria and added the tasks that need to be completed to fulfil each user story.
 During development, I made use of the kanban board for my project, where I moved issues from to do column to in progress and finally done.
 The issues that have not been closed were moved to a column called future implementations.
 These issues have not been closed.

 As someone with ADHD, I found it extremely challenging to manage and maintain an agile process during development, especially because I was doing it for the first time.
-I know I did not make a perfect approach but, I have tried my best in doing so.
-I can also see myself progressing with the use of agile methodologies in my further projects, and I know there is no right way in doing it, as it is rather a mindset, than a definitive method.
+I know I did not make a perfect approach, but I have tried my best in doing so.
+I can also see myself progressing with the use of agile methodologies in my further projects, and I know there is no right way of doing it, as this is more of a mindset, rather than a definitive method.

 <br>